 No story can begin without the back story.
 Before the Annex Coach House, the original home located on 193R Brunswick Avenue in Toronto, was not a laneway house because there is no lane behind it.
 It was also not an old coach house.

-The property, where present Annex Coach House is, used to be part of Moore’s Hearse Livery and was used a vehicle depot.
+The property, where present Annex Coach House is, used to be part of Moore’s Hearse Livery and was used as a vehicle depot.
 In 1983, the Moore family sold the property.
 It would be converted for residential use by architects George Boake and James Crang.
-The only thing that remains from the livery are the brick walls in the courtyards.
+The only thing that remains from the livery is the brick walls in the courtyards.

 Crang and Boake Architects

 Their home design project work would focus on mid-century modern features, appealing more to 1950’s suburban bungalows, with modern, minimalist exteriors.
 James Crang and George Boake were both University of Toronto graduates.
 Together, they formed Crang and Boake in 1952, focusing on commercial, light-industrial buildings and affordable residential.

 The firm would become one of Canada’s largest architectural firms spanning two decades from the 70s through the 90s.
 They would have several notable projects in Toronto during this time from apartment buildings to offices for British-American Oil, Columbia Records of Canada, Gestetner Canada, Burndy Canada, the Canada Trust Tower, and the Metro Toronto Convention Center.

 In 1956, Goerge Boake would develop his family home in a wealthy part of Toronto called Rosedale.
 Located on 87 Roxborough Drive, the home remains an early example of mid-century modernism.
 It is one of the few Toronto homes directly influenced by Frank Lloyd Wright.